Grenada national netball team

 The Grenada national netball team represents Netball Grenada in international netball tournaments.
 They featured at the 1979 and the 2003 World Netball Championships.
 In 2016, Grenada were invited to enter the Netball Europe Open Challenge.
 They finished as overall winners after winning all five of their matches.
-More recently, Grenada played in 2023 Netball World Cup Qualifiers.
-As of 1 September 2025, Grenada are listed 24th on the World Netball Rankings.
+More recently, Grenada played in the ECCB International Netball Series and 2023 Netball World Cup Qualifiers.
+As of 1 March 2026, Grenada are listed 24th on the World Netball Rankings.